• 0161 696 6235

 Your back injury may affect your quality of life and leave you in life-long pain, it can change your life considerably.
 In some severe instances, a back injury at work can lead to paralysis rendering you unable to walk or work again.
 If you are injured, whether instantly or as a result of prolonged exposure to dangerous practices at work, it’s vital you contact an expert work accident solicitor.
 You need an experienced team on your side, fighting for your right to compensation and one that can gather the appropriate evidence to support your back injury at work claim.

-Can I make a back injury at work compensation claim?
+What is a back injury at work compensation claim?

 How much compensation for back injury at work?